GabrielSasseville01/Duckietown-Real-Time-RL/README.md

 ### Experiment 3: Variable Delay (random delay distributions)

-Experiment 3 extends delay simulation by sampling a **different delay at each environment step**, which is more realistic than a single fixed delay.
-Each run trains a policy under one delay regime, then evaluates it under the **same** delay regime for a fair comparison.
+Experiment 3 extends delay simulation by sampling a different delay at each environment step, which is more realistic than a single fixed delay.
+Each run trains a policy under one delay configuration, then evaluates it under the same delay configuration/

-This experiment is designed around **action conditioning** (real-time RL): the policy is trained with `--condition_on_prev_action`.
+This experiment is designed around action conditioning (real-time RL): the policy is trained with `--condition_on_prev_action`.

-For a deeper explanation of the experiment matrix (means, distributions, CV values), see:
+For a deeper explanation of the experiment setup (means, distributions, CV values), see:
 - `gym-duckiematrix/EXPERIMENT_3_VARIABLE_DELAY.md`

 #### Run Experiment 3 (one or multiple means)